House of Strauss - Strauss Hall

 Closely associated with Vienna and a global superstar like Mozart: Johann Strauss (son).
 The whole world has been turning to his Blue Danube Waltz since 1867 – a permanent feature of every New Year's Concert by the Vienna Philharmonic, which reaches an audience of millions in 90 countries.
-As of October 25, 2023 - on what would have been the day of Johann Strauss’s 198th birthday - the new House of Strauss in Casino Zögernitz brings Strauss back to life in Vienna.
+On October 25, 2023 – the 198th anniversary of Johann Strauss’s birth – the great Viennese Strauss venue House of Strauss opened its doors at Casino Zögernitz.
 The museum covers his fascinating personality and music in depth at an original venue.
 Other pilgrimage sites for Strauss fans include the gold Strauss monument in the Stadtpark, the Strauss apartment in Praterstraße and the Strauss tomb at the Central Cemetery.

 A multisensory experience over 2,000 m²